Sport in England: Mixed Martial Arts

 Mixed martial arts (MMA) has generally increased in popularity since being on the verge of oblivion in the early 1990s, but it has not seen anything like the popularity it has in the U.S.A duplicated in England.
 However, the rise of English MMA fighters have led to increased attention to the sport.
 In addition, Conor McGregor enjoys widespread name recognition in England, which has many residents of Irish heritage.

 Things slowly started to change when Michael Bisping came onto the scene and won The Ultimate Fighter 3 and earned a six-figure contract to the UFC.
 Bisping built UK MMA a bit quicker alongside Ross Pearson and James Wilks, the two winners of The Ultimate Fighter: United States vs. United Kingdom.
 Bisping coached Team UK.
 After that TUF season, MMA in the UK began to build.
 UK MMA is being pushed further with the likes of Dan Hardy, Brad Pickett, John Hathaway, Jimi Manuwa, Rosi Sexton, and Luke Barnatt.
 MMA was also boosted in the UK on The Ultimate Fighter: The Smashes.
 The show saw the UK vs Australia.
 It was an MMA spin-off of The Ashes.

 At UFC 111, in Newark, New Jersey, Nottingham's Dan Hardy fought Canada's Georges St-Pierre for the UFC Welterweight Championship on 27 March 2010, becoming the first UK fighter to fight for a UFC title in the history of the organisation.
 Hardy lost the fight via unanimous decision.
 St-Pierre took Hardy down and controlled him with effective ground and pound.
 St-Pierre secured a tight armbar and kimura on Hardy in rounds 1 and 4.
 Hardy refused to tap, however, despite the danger of his arm being broken.

 After a huge win in London against Anderson Silva, Michael Bisping finally got his long-awaited UFC title fight in a rematch against Luke Rockhold at UFC 199 at The Forum in Inglewood, California, who submitted Bisping at UFC Fight Night: Rockhold vs. Bisping on 7 November 2014 in Sydney, Australia with a guillotine choke in round 2.
-Rockhold was originally set to rematch Chris Weidman, who he took the title from at UFC 194, but, Weidman was forced to withdraw due to a neck injury.
+Rockhold was originally set to rematch Chris Weidman, whom he took the title from at UFC 194, but, Weidman was forced to withdraw due to a neck injury.
 The UFC's first choice was Ronaldo Souza but 'Jacaré' was undergoing knee surgery.
 Therefore, the UFC chose Bisping to face Luke Rockhold for the UFC Middleweight Championship.
 Despite being 37 years old, with only 2 weeks notice and being a 10/1 underdog, all it took Bisping was a left hook to wobble the Californian with another left after he waited patiently for Rockhold to get back up.
 Bisping landed 3 strikes after he dropped Rockhold again and referee John McCarthy stopped the fight.
 Michael Bisping fulfilled his destiny and realised his dream.
 Bisping was crowned UFC World Middleweight Champion and became the first British World Champion in UFC history.